whiskeyromeo/CommunityQuestionAnswering/readme.md

 * [SemanticZ SemEval Task 3 2016](http://m-mitchell.com/NAACL-2016/SemEval/pdf/SemEval123.pdf)
 * [Voltron: A Hybrid System For Answer Validation Based On Lexical AndDistance Features](http://anthology.aclweb.org/S/S15/S15-2.pdf#page=284)
 * [Guzman : MTE-NN at SemEval 2016- Task 3](https://www.researchgate.net/publication/305334825_MTE-NN_at_SemEval-2016_Task_3_Can_Machine_Translation_Evaluation_Help_Community_Question_Answering)

-Community forums are increasingly gaining popularity as a way to pose questions and receive honest and open answers.
-These forums are rarely moderated, allowing anyone to ask or respond to a question.
-The lack of moderation has many advantages including letting users post anything they want, resulting in some well thought out responses.
-However, this opennessopeness comes with a downfall of people posting responses that are not relevant to the question asked.
-Ranking comments that are most relevant to the question asked will save the user from sifting through hundreds of responses.
-Further, providing a list of similar questions will provide the user with a bank of comments that could possibly provide they answer they are seeking.
-	The data in Semeval Task 3 comes from Qatar Living.
-This is a forum where users can post questions about life in Qatar, and receive responses from the community.
-We are focused on subtasks A and B, which is question-comment similarity and question-question similarity.
-During this first stage, we have primarily focused on question-question similarity.
-Our goals for the next stage of the project are to improve the accuracy of the question-question similarity, as well as work on question-comment similarity.